LovelaceC/Zea/content/projects.md

 ## AnonWorld

-AnonWorld is a completely-free (as in free beer - regretably it uses javascript but its experience is not damaged if you use LibreJS) hacking and programming school ran by some hacktivists from the anonymous collective.
+AnonWorld is a completely-free (as in free beer - regretably it uses javascript but its experience is not damaged if you use LibreJS) cracking and programming school ran by some hacktivists from the anonymous collective.

 I will be creating some courses there, it is completely free and there are